songg10/Google-Foobar/README.md

 # Google Foobar Challenge
 I was lucky enough to get invited to join the challenge.
-The invite appears after I search for the term **python list comprehension** on Google.
+The invite appears after I searched for the term **python list comprehension** on Google.

 | ![invite](img/initial_invite.png) |